dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 Exhaustiveness checking over arbitrarily deeply nested record and extractor patterns is complex, so the proposal to define how it works is in a [separate document][exhaustiveness].
 That tells us if the cases in a switch statement or expression are exhaustive or not.
-Given that:

-*   It is a compile-time error if the cases in a switch expression are not exhaustive. *Since an expression must yield a value, the only other option is to throw an error and most Dart users prefer to catch those kinds of mistakes at compile time.*

-*   It is a compile-time error if the static type of the matched value in a switch statement is an *exhaustive type* and the cases are not exhaustive.
-    An exhaustive type is:
+We don't want to require *all* switches to be exhaustive.
+The language currently does not require switch statements on, say, strings to be exhaustive, and requiring that would likely lead to many pointless empty default cases for little value.
+We define an *exhaustive type* to be:

 *   `bool`
 *   `Null`
+*   A enum type
 *   A type whose declaration is marked sealed
 *   `T?` where `T` is exhaustive
 *   `FutureOr<T>` for some type `T` that is exhaustive
 *   A record type whose fields are all exhaustive types

 **TODO: Finalize the syntax for marking a class as a sealed family.**

+All other types are not exhaustive.
+Then:

+*   It is a compile-time error if the cases in a switch expression are not exhaustive. *Since an expression must yield a value, the only other option is to throw an error and most Dart users prefer to catch those kinds of mistakes at compile time.*

-*   It is a compile-time warning if the static type of the matched value in a switch statement is an enum type or a nullable enum type and the cases are not exhaustive.
+*   If the static type of the matched value in a switch statement is an exhaustive type and the cases are not exhaustive then:

+    *   It is a compile-time warning if the type is an enum type or nullable enum type. *This is for backwards compatibility.*

+        *Since enum types are handled specially, why define them as exhaustive?
+        This is so that they don't prevent a record type containing them as being considered exhaustive.
+We want it to be a compile-time error if a switch on a record type with a sealed type field and an enum type field is not exhaustive.
+We even treat it as an error for switching on a record containing only enum types.
+Since there are no records in the wild, this is not a breaking change.*

+    *   Else it is a compile-time error.

 [exhaustiveness]: https://github.com/dart-lang/language/blob/master/working/0546-patterns/exhaustiveness.md